-Now, in order NOT to get banned by the communities for posting the same article everywhere, we will keep alternating the articles that we promote.
+Now, in order to NOT get banned by the communities for posting the same article everywhere, we will keep alternating the articles that we promote.

 You’ll see that it will be a lot easier to track articles and communities in this way.

 Oh, yeah.
-And once we’re done promoting ONE article on ALL it’s related communities, we’ll mark it GREEN.
+And once we’re done promoting ONE article on ALL its related communities, we’ll mark it GREEN.

 These are the things that help me keep sane in a crazy world of social media publishing and I hope it will help you as well.

 - [Podcast] Episode 8: The 4 Types of Duplicate Content that Hurt SEO and How to Avoid Them - August 20, 2021